aiven/devportal/docs/products/cassandra/howto/use-nosqlbench-with-cassandra.rst

 `Nosqlbench <https://docs.nosqlbench.io/>`__ was originally developed by Datastax and then open sourced into an independent project.
-It is a great tool to stress-test and benchmark several sql and no-sql databases including Cassandra, MongoDB and PostgreSQL®.
+It is a great tool to stress-test and benchmark several SQL and NOSQL databases including Cassandra, MongoDB and PostgreSQL®.

 It is highly configurable, thoroughly documented and above all it really